-When thinking about what employees want, wellbeing should among your top priorities.
+When thinking about “What do employees want?”, wellbeing should be among your top priorities.
 Employee mental health really took a toll within these past two years, with 2 in 5 US adults having reported symptoms of either anxiety or depression.
 This has a steep impact—both on a personal and professional level.
 The World Health Organization estimates that poor mental health costs the global economy $1 trillion annually in lost productivity.

 Many people are now returning to work or having to navigate remote and flexible working arrangements for the first time.
-Being able to proactively discuss and address stress, feelings of burnout, and depression with their employers will be fundamental.
+Being able to proactively discuss and address stress, feelings of burnout, and depression with their employers will be fundamental in a good workplace.
 Especially to new generations (Gen Z and millennials), who seem more prone to burnout than boomers and Gen X.

 Plus, it’s good business: case studies have shown that companies that invest in their employees’ mental health see a 4$ return of investment for every 1$ spent.

 Some things will always be important to employees